NeuraiProject/Neurai/doc/depinreceivemsg.md

 It does two things: it opens the envelope around submitted messages, and it signs every DePIN reply.

-`depingetmsginfo` publishes the identity of the service.
-Like every reply that is not bound to an address, it is a signed plain body:
+`depingetmsginfo` publishes the identity of the service: the pool public key.
+Like every reply that is not bound to an address, it is a signed plain
+body:

 ```json
 { "body": "7b22656e61626c6564223a747275652c...", "poolsig": "IMn3..." }